-What social media entity is owned by Facebook, has 800 million monthly users, and has a higher audience engagement rate than Facebook and Twitter combined?
+What social media entity is owned by Facebook, has 1 billion monthly users, and has a higher audience engagement rate than Facebook and Twitter combined?
 If you said Instagram, you’re right.
-Roughly 71% of businesses use the tool as part of their marketing strategy, and roughly 80% of users follow a brand!
+Roughly 71% of businesses use the tool as part of their marketing strategy, and 90% of users follow a brand!
 If you run a photography or other visual arts business, you’re probably already on Instagram, but no matter what kind of industry you’re in, the service should be part of your social media strategy.

 Instagram is primarily a mobile-only application.
 While there is a website interface, it contains extremely limited functionality in that although you can view your feed and update your profile, you can’t post any content.
 When you launch the app for the first time, it will take you through the account setup process.